 Michel Gondry generally creates drama with splashes of comedy and fantasy.
-His films are typically centred around people’s mindset towards a situation, with the audience able to see into the characters thoughts by using a combination of live action and animation.
+His films are typically centered around people’s mindset towards a situation, with the audience able to see into the characters’ thoughts by using a combination of live-action and animation.

 Michel Gondry has an extremely distinct style that has developed over time through his music video direction and steadily been applied to his films.
 Like many others considered auteurs, Gondry usually writes and directs, therefore giving him a greater level of control.
 Most of his films use in-camera effects and some form of animation which have become markers of his visual style.

 Much of his music video work relies on his ability to think outside the box and use techniques that do not need large budgets or additions made in post.
 An example of this can be found in Be Kind Rewind where Jack Black and Mos Def are shown recreating a number of films in a montage-like fashion, filmed entirely as one shot.
 Though Gondry has done this a number of times, it most closely replicates his music video for Lucas- Lucas with the Lid Off.
 Another noticeable crossover can be seen with the use of large hands in The Science of Sleep and the music video for Foo Fighters – Everlong.